vibhanshu-mishra/tsd-mcp/README.md

 No file exports.
 No copy-paste.
 Claude talks directly to whatever model you have open in TSD.

 Instead of navigating dozens of dialogs and reports, engineers can ask questions in plain English and receive engineering-focused answers in seconds.
 The vision is not to replace engineering judgment; it is to remove the friction of accessing engineering information.

 ---

-## Design Philosophy

-Each MCP tool is designed around an engineering workflow rather than the underlying Tekla API.

-Instead of exposing hundreds of low-level properties, tools answer practical engineering questions such as:

-- Which members are critical?
-- Why is this member failing?
-- Which load combination governs?
-- What should I review first?
-- Is the overall model healthy?

-Whenever possible, the bridge summarizes, classifies, prioritizes, and explains engineering information so AI assistants can reason about structural models more naturally.

----